MSc in Business Administration and Bioentrepreneurship

 You may already have completed biology/biotechnology courses meeting first-year requirements at a Danish or an international university.
 In this case, you may enroll directly into the second year of the programme.
-That is also the case if you have previously fulfilled these requirements as part of completing a master’s or PhD degree in biology/biotechnology.
+That is also the case if you have previously fulfilled these requirements as part of completing a master’s or PhD degree in biology/biotechnology, in this case your need to apply as a part time and payment student.
 Read more about how to apply for enrollment at the second year.

 Second year: Turning bio into business

-In the second year, courses and project work at CBS train you in the business skills required to translate bio-innovation into start-up firms and other channels of commercialisation.
+In the second year, courses and project work at CBS train you in the business skills required to translate bio-innovation into start-up firms and lifescience firms.
 You learn to combine your previous training in life-science with the concepts and tools for business analysis.
-Third semester courses include innovation management, marketing, finance, and biobusiness development and contracting.
+Third semester courses include innovation management, marketing, finance and biobusiness development and contracting.
 Moreover, you work in interdisciplinary teams with business students to complete a business plan on a real life venture.
-The business plan is during the course submitted to the Danish Venture Cup Idea Competition.
-The business plan is part of your thesis.
+The business plan may during the course be submitted to the Danish Venture Cup Idea Competition.

 In your fourth and final semester you complete an internship in a leading company in the Copenhagen region within biotech, pharma or industrial bio.
 Your internship will be in a business department (marketing, business development, competitor intelligence etc.) in one of these firms.
 In parallel with the internship you write your master thesis.
-Your thesis presents a systematic, in depth analysis of selected issues you have encountered while you developed your business plan and during your internship.
+Your thesis presents a systematic, in depth analysis of selected issues you have encountered during your internship.

 BBIP is a platform for collaboration on biobusiness teaching, involving CBS in partnership with DTU Department of Systems Biology, and University of Copenhagen.
-Partnerships also include leading life-science firms in Denmark (read more about BBIP here – umbrella page).
+Partnerships also include leading life-science firms in Denmark and Scandinavia.
 The master in bioentrepreneurship enrolls students with a life-science background.
-Business students can enroll into courses as single electives, or combined into a minor i Bioentrpreneurship.
+Business students can enroll into courses as single electives, or combined into a minor i Bioentrepreneurship.